-First noted around 1974, the Mulberry Variety notes have a random inking flaw producing variably dark serial numbers, which in some cases appear almost black, on some notes, in place of normally bright red numbers.
+First noted around 1974, the Mulberry Variety notes have a random inking flaw producing variably dark serial numbers, which in some cases appear almost black, in place of normally bright red numbers.
 The darker the ink of the mulberry, the more sought-after the note.
 They are about as scarce as replacement notes, with the ‘black’ ones being quite rare.
-They are regarded as a major variety amongst Irish notes.
+The mulberry variety notes are regarded as a major variety amongst Irish banknotes.

 The later mulberry variety first appears on Type 9 notes (McElligott, Whitaker signature combination), on a small quantity of £1 notes dated 2.9.59, after Thomas De La Rue Ltd. (TDLR) took over printing of the denomination from Waterlow and Sons Ltd. All of the affected denominations presented with the mulberry variety after TDLR began to print them.
 No Waterlow notes of this period have been seen as the mulberry variety, and the variety disappears entirely after the date ranges listed below.

 Date ranges for which later mulberry variety banknotes exist